rokath/trice/docs/TriceUserGuide.md

 - Run `trice clean` and the trice code line changes back to `trice( "Hello! 👋🙂\a\n" );`.

 You can use `trice i|insert` as pre- and `trice c|clean` as post-compile step, to not spoil your source code with IDs.
 Or, use `trice i` in a post-checkout and `trice c` in a pre-check-in script to keep the repository clean.
 Using only `trice i` as pre-compile step is possible too, especially when the code is used just in a single project and you wish to have it as compiled.

+When using Trice in libraries for several projects, it may make sense to check-in the libraries with IDs and to use a dedicated ID space for them.
+See [../test/testdata/triceCheck.c](../test/testdata/triceCheck.c) as an example - especially when building several projects parallel.

 ###  2.4. <a name='UseIt'></a>Use It